-The study of ancient Assyrian visual culture depends on an understanding of the fields of archaeology and ancient history.
-Any study of the subject requires an introduction to a social, cultural, and material context different from any modern comparator.
-As well as general surveys of the imagery and media seen in Mesopotamian art, therefore, this section provides a critical reading dealing with a different approach than our contemporary systems of visual interpretation and engagement investigating how the images, their significance, and their power were understood in their ancient context.
-A useful starting point is Frankfort 1996, an updated version of the author’s original 1954 publication.
-Other surveys, such as Moortgat 1969 and Parrot 1961, are useful for placing Assyrian art in a broader context of Mesopotamian art; however, their approaches are somewhat dated.
-Aruz, et al. 2014 provides a modern review of key artefacts and situates Assyrian art in the context of its Western neighbors.
+The study of ancient Assyrian visual culture depends on an understanding of the fields of archaeology and ancient history, and requires an introduction to social, cultural, and material contexts different from modern comparators.
+As well as general surveys of the imagery and media seen in Mesopotamian art, therefore, this section suggests critical readings that go beyond our contemporary systems of visual interpretation to investigate how Assyrian images were understood to function in their ancient contexts.
+A useful starting point is Bahrani 2017, the most recent survey of Mesopotamian art.
+Other useful surveys, if now somewhat dated, are Frankfort 1996, an updated version of the author’s original 1954 publication; Moortgat 1969; and Parrot 1961.
+Aruz, et al. 2014 provides a modern review of key artefacts and situates Assyrian art in the context of its more western neighbors.
 A significant development in the interpretation of ancient Mesopotamian art is reflected in the work of Bahrani 2003, which applies 21st-century theory to the imagery.

-Aruz, Joan, Sarah Graff, and Yelena Rakic, eds.
+Aruz, Joan, Sarah B. Graff, and Yelena Rakic, eds.
 Assyria to Iberia: At the Dawn of the Classical Age.
-New Haven, CT: Yale University Press, 2014.
+New York: Metropolitan Museum of Art, 2014.

-A catalogue of an exhibition that surveys the art of the 1st millennium BC, focusing on the interaction between societies.
+Published in collaboration with Yale University Press, a catalogue of an exhibition that surveys the art of the 1st millennium BCE, focusing on the interaction between societies.
 Places Assyria in the context of neighboring cultures, especially with those of the Aegean and eastern Mediterranean, with essays on the history and art of the period.

-Bahrani, Z. The Graven Image: Representation in Babylon and Assyria.
+Bahrani, Zainab.
+The Graven Image: Representation in Babylon and Assyria.
 Philadelphia: University of Pennsylvania Press, 2003.

 Innovative, theoretically informed study of representation in ancient Mesopotamian art.
 Considers the functions and meanings of images in society, their production, and magical and religious roles.
 Particularly important for its discussion of ancient Mesopotamian concepts of the image as an active participant in the world, and the perceived supernatural powers and properties of representations.